Classification and Reconstruction of High-Dimensional Signals from Low-Dimensional Features in the Presence of Side Information: Model

 where $p(\mathbf{x}_1|\mathbf{y}_1,\mathbf{y}_2)$ is the \emph{posterior} \ac{pdf} of $\mathbf{x}_1$ given the observations $\mathbf{y}_1$ and $\mathbf{y}_2$, which minimizes the reconstruction error.

 We emphasize the key distinction between the previously studied problems of distributed \cite{Baron09,Duarte13} or multi-task compressive sensing \cite{Ji09}: our goal is to recover $\mathbf{x}_1$ or its label $C_1$, based upon compressive $\mathbf{y}_1$ and $\mathbf{y}_2$, while previous work considered \emph{joint} recovery of $\mathbf{x}_1$ and $\mathbf{x}_2$ (or joint estimation of $C_1$ and $C_2$).
 Note that our theory allows the special case for which $\mathbf{\Phi}_2$ is the identity matrix, in which case $\mathbf{y}_2=\mathbf{x}_2$ and the side information is not measured compressively.
-In addition, and more closely connected to previous work, we will consider the objectives of jointly determining the pair of index values $(C_1,C_2)$ that identify the distributions/components\footnote{In the remainder of the paper we will also call $C_1$ and $C_2$ the classes associated to the input and side information signals, respectively.} from which $\mathbf{x}_1$ and $\mathbf{x}_2$ were drawn, in the case of classification, and to estimate jointly $\mathbf{x}_1$ and $\mathbf{x}_2$, in the case of reconstruction.
-The solution to these latter problems follows immediately from the solution to the side information problems.
-Moreover, as is evident from (\ref{eq:sys_model_synthetic}), the distributed classification and reconstruction problem can be mapped into a standard classification or reconstruction problem of a single signal, in which we are forcing the sensing matrix to obey a block diagonal structure.